brentrat/UltraTrack_v5_3/README.md

 # UltraTrack_v5_4 is now available
 Several bugs were fixed and image display was sped up.
-Imaging cropping was improved and images can now be flipped about the middle vertical axis via a checkbox.
+Automatic imaging cropping was improved and images can now be flipped about the middle vertical axis via a checkbox.
 Redundant settings such as sigma and step size were removed and replaced by block size, which can now be changed within the GUI.
 ---
 Tracking large displacements over long durations will still be problematic due to drift, which is inherent to optical-flow-based tracking, and we are currently in the process of creating a new and improved fascicle tracking version that uses sensor fusion with object and line-based-detection to minimise drift.